valohai/docs/source/tutorials/quickstart/quickstart-pipeline.rst

 Passing parameters in a pipeline
 --------------------------------
 In the previous example the edges between nodes were defined by the output of the first node and the deployment endpoint in the second node.
-Edges can be also used to pass parameters between consecutive nodes.
+Edges can be also used to pass parameters between nodes.

 .. code-block:: yaml
     :linenos:
-    :emphasize-lines: 36, 37, 38,39
+    :emphasize-lines: 36, 37, 38, 39

     - step:
-        name: Train model 1
+        name: Train model
         image: tensorflow/tensorflow:2.4.1
         command:
         - print "{parameters}"